scuzzydude/asimov/asimov.md

 Pre-Agency would be a SOA for a child artist or professional.

-The idea is to a Scoot as a responsible entity to protect the young artists and to preserve some of the value they generate as children for their future.
+The idea is to form a Scoot as a responsible entity to protect the young artists and to preserve some of the value they generate as children for their future.

 This is a complex subject, and intersects with parental rights, so I don't want to speculate beyond the scope of my knowledge.
-I what I envision is scoot that isn't tradeable while they are minors but can still retain some amount of income to invest in other scoot or projects in the future, and that the PrAS would convert to a potentially tradable SOA once the artist reaches legal age.
+What I envision is scoot that isn't tradeable while they are minors but can still retain some amount of income to invest in other scoot or projects in the future, and that the PrAS would convert to a potentially tradable SOA once the artist reaches legal age.

 ### Post-Agency (PoAS)